Table of Contents

 Sunwing Airlines Service:

 The service on Sunwing Airlines there and back was excellent – very friendly – and I appreciated (although probably didn’t need) the free glass of champagne.
 On the flight back, there was a change table in the washroom at the front of the plane (even the flight attendant was surprised).
 They also had milk for Bub’s bottle.
 When we flew home from Jamaica on WestJet a few months back, Bub drained his bottle and could’ve used more.
 WestJet did not have plain milk and I was sorely tempted to use the little ones meant for coffee to make up a bottle!
-(Although, I must add that WestJet with baby is a very good!)
+(Although, I must add that WestJet with baby is really very good!)

 There is no seat-back entertainment on Sunwing Airlines, but with the extra legroom Bub was able to play on the floor for a bit.

 It feels unusual to be served meals on a flight these days, but some charters still do.
 We had breakfast on the way down, and lunch on the way back.
 The distraction of food always helps kill time on flights.
-And the penne with roasted vegetables was actually pretty good!
+And the penne with roasted vegetables was actually yummy!
 Free wine with lunch!
 (Ed. note: Sunwing no longer serves complimentary meals on their flights.
 They pretty much follow the same paid menu as most other airlines.)

 Sunwing Baggage Allotments: